slukits/lines/README.md

 The above line makes all descendants of the workspace focusable, i.e. they receive the focus if clicked with the mouse on them.

+An other way to acquire features without fuss is to set a components content source which needs to have a Liner-implementation.
+According to the features of such a Liner-implementation the component's features are set.
+E.g. is a Liner a ScrollableLiner then the component gets automatically the scrollable feature set.  examples/scrolling has examples for features usage.

 # Testing